-Action: Lynn Howley was elected as bone densitometry delegate for the 2016-2017 term expresses its sorrow over the passing of these members since our 2014 House of Delegates meeting in Orlando, FL., and affirms our sorrow by rising for a moment of silence in memory of our departed colleagues.
+Jason Lee was selected as second alternate delegate for Radiologist Assistant its sorrow over the passing of these members since our 2015 House of Delegates meeting in Albuquerque, N.M., and affirms our sorrow by rising for a moment of silence in memory of our departed colleagues.

-VIII.
+IX.
 Memorial Resolution

-Motion: Be it resolved, that the American Society of Radiologic Technologists members can be found in the attached appendix.)
+Motion: Be it resolved, that the American Society of Radiologic Technologists expresses found in the attached appendix.)

 Action: Adopted by a rising vote without objection.
-(The list of deceased past president of the ASRT and the NSRT.
-We have lost a great lady and advocate.
+(The list of deceased members can be

-IX.
-Courtesy Resolutions
+X. Courtesy Resolutions